What Causes Ashen Skin and How Do You Get Rid of It?

-Xerosis, asteatosis, dehydration — call it what you will, but ashy skin refers to skin that is very dry.
-Because of this accumulation of dry, dead skin cells on the surface, skin can flake and look “ashy,” or pale and greyish in hue.
-SkinCeuticals ambassador and Skincare.com consultant Dr. Peter Schmid agrees.
-“Ashen skin is basically very dry skin with an accumulation of dead skin cells,” he says.
+Xerosis, asteatosis, dehydration — call it what you will, but ashy skin as an overarching term refers to skin that is very dry.
+Dead skin cells accumulate on the surface and may cause skin to flake and take on a pale and grayish hue.
+SkinCeuticals ambassador and Skincare.com consultant Dr. Peter Schmid says, “ashen skin is basically very dry skin with an accumulation of dead skin cells,” he says.
 “Dry skin is generally not a serious condition, but it can be uncomfortable, embarrassing and look unhealthy if flaky skin is visible.”

-In short, anyone can experience ashen skin, regardless of skin type or tone.
-Depending on your skin tone, “ashy” may appear differently.
-For instance, for some it may cause a dull, pale look while for others it may take on a grey, or slightly green appearance.
+In short, anyone can get ashen skin, regardless of skin type or tone.
+Depending on your skin tone, the shade of ash may vary.
+Some may display a dull, pale look, while others can develop a gray or slightly green appearance.

 Ashen Skin Cause #1: Harsh Weather Conditions

-Dry or low-humidity climates can provoke dryness to the skin.
+Dry or low-humidity climates can provoke dryness.
 If you live in an area that’s prone to blistering winds and sub-zero temps, your skin will need extra TLC to fend off flakes.
-This is why many people experience skin that feels drier than usual in the wintertime.
-For tips on how to combat skin dryness during the winter, follow a dermatologist’s guide to winter skin care, here.
+Make sure to use a moisturizer daily and exfoliate as needed to avoid a build up of dead skin cells.

 Ashen Skin Cause #2: Heat

-The bitter cold can cause dryness, but so too can extreme heat.
-Amenities like space heaters, central heating, and fireplaces can reduce the humidity in the air, zapping the moisture from your skin in return.
+While the cold air is an obvious trigger for dryness, don’t forget about the effects of heat.
+Amenities like space heaters, central heating and fireplaces can reduce the humidity in the air and zap the moisture from your skin in return.
 Unfortunately, both cold weather and artificial heating are mainstays of the winter.
 We recommend investing in a humidifier to help add moisture back into the air in your home.

-According to board-certified dermatologist, SkinCeuticals ambassador, and Skincare.com consultant, Dr. Jeanne Eyde, soaps, detergents and shampoos can cause ashy skin if they strip the skin of natural oils.
-Opt for gentle and fragrance-free products in your skin and haircare routines if you suspect this to be an issue.
+According to board-certified dermatologist, SkinCeuticals ambassador and Skincare.com consultant Dr. Jeanne Eyde, soaps, detergents and shampoos can cause ashy skin if they strip the skin of natural oils.
+Opt for gentle and fragrance-free skin and hair-care products.

-Ashen skin can be uncomfortable and unsightly, but the good news is that it’s fairly easy to address.
-“For facial dryness, my patients have had great success with a series of mild-to-medium depth in-office chemical peels combined with a well-rounded at-home skin care regimen,” says Dr. Schmid.
-“A routine of SkinCeuticals Gentle Cleansing Cream, SkinCeuticals Soothing Cleanser Foam, SkinCeuticals C E Ferulic, and SkinCeuticals Triple Lipid Restore 2:4:2 is an excellent regimen for restoring the skin’s appearance.
-This, followed by a quality sunscreen such as SkinCeuticals Physical Fusion SPF 50 helps to protect the repaired complexion.”
-Dr. Eyde also recommends a product that can exfoliate the skin while simulatenously hydrating it, such as SkinCeuticals Body Retexturizing Treatment.
+Ashen skin can be uncomfortable, but the good news is that it’s fairly easy to address.
+“For facial dryness, my patients have had great success with a series of mild-to-medium depth in-office chemical peels combined with a well-rounded at-home skin-care regimen,” says Dr. Schmid.
+“A routine of SkinCeuticals Gentle Cleansing Cream, SkinCeuticals C E Ferulic and SkinCeuticals Triple Lipid Restore 2:4:2 is an excellent regimen for restoring the skin’s appearance.
+This, followed by a sunscreen such as SkinCeuticals Physical Fusion SPF 50 helps to protect the repaired complexion.”
+Dr. Eyde also recommends a product that can exfoliate the skin while simultaneously hydrating it, such as SkinCeuticals Body Retexturizing Treatment.

 An important note from Dr. Schmid: Ashy skin can also indicate certain medical conditions.
 “If you are concerned that your ashy skin is more than a dry skin condition, please seek medical assistance to diagnose the underlying problem and take the appropriate course of action as advised by your physician.”